edehr/edehr/docs/course-designer/cd-lms.md

 You can now set up the LTI link inside the course as an activity
 ![4]

-First select the preconfigured tool your LMS admin created.
+Select the preconfigured tool your LMS admin created.
 Set the **Activity name**.
-Perhaps use the same name as the external tool but that is up to you.
+It is recommended that you use the same name as the external tool.
 This name will appear in the course activities as well as in the EdEHR.
 ![5]

-Important for your students.
-Click the "show more" and add a description for this activity.
-This description will be combined with the description you create in the EdEHR assignment.
-You can include line feeds to format the description and URLs to resources.
-The EdEHR will automatically convert these URLs into hyperlinks for the student to use.
+Click the "show more" link and add a description for the activity.
+This is the default description for the activity and can be added to within the EdEHR, but not removed.
+URL's will be shown to students as links when they view the description.

-Return to the course and select the activity you just added.
-![6]

 [1]: ../images/moodle-course-activate-edit.png "Activate editing of course in Moodle"
 [2]: ../images/moodle-course-edit-enabled.png "Editing activated"
 [3]: ../images/moodle-course-add-activity.png "Add activity"
 [4]: ../images/moodle-course-activity-select-start.png "Activity selection"
 [5]: ../images/moodle-course-activity-select-end.png "Selected activity"
-[6]: ../images/moodle-course-activity-added.png "Activity added"